Manage Analysis Services

 Windows Authentication to use your Windows domain\username and password credentials.

 Active Directory Password Authentication to use an organizational account.
 For example, when connecting from a non-domain joined computer.

-Active Directory Universal Authentication to use non-interactive or multi-factor authentication.
+Active Directory - Universal with MFA support to use non-interactive or multi-factor authentication.

 Server administrators and database users

 In Azure Analysis Services, there are two types of users, server administrators and database users.
 Both types of users must be in your Azure Active Directory and must be specified by organizational email address or UPN.
 To learn more, see Authentication and user permissions.

 When connecting using SSMS, if you run into problems, you may need to clear the login cache.
 Nothing is cached to disc.
 To clear the cache, close and restart the connect process.

 If you haven't already deployed a tabular model to your new server, now is a good time.
 To learn more, see Deploy to Azure Analysis Services.

 If you've deployed a model to your server, you're ready to connect to it using a client or browser.
 To learn more, see Get data from Azure Analysis Services server.